LudiKha/Graphene/README.md

 >```

-Press play - The router constructs its state tree from the Plate hierarchy.
-When clicking a route element (or child button), the router will attempt to change states and the view will display this accordingly.
+Press play - The router constructs its state tree from the `Plate` hierarchy.
+When clicking a route element (or child button), the router will attempt to change states and the view will display this state change accordingly.

   [0fb2479e]: https://github.com/LudiKha/Graphene#plates "Plates"
   [b39c255d]: https://github.com/LudiKha/Graphene#rendering "Renderer"